Travelling Home and Returning to the U.S.

-A special note for students on OPT: The signature on page 3 of your I-20 is valid only for 6 months, not one year.
+A special note for F-1 students on OPT: The signature on page 3 of your I-20 is valid only for 6 months, not one year.
 In addition to the general guidelines on this page, be sure to also read the OPT applications found on our website for special information regarding travel while on OPT: http://www.ndsu.edu/international/employment.

 2. Enrollment letters from the OIP are not needed.
 Your I-20 is your international office verification of your eligibility as a student at NDSU.
 It may be helpful to carry a copy of your current transcript to prove your enrollment at NDSU.
 You can also consider getting an enrollment verification from NDSU: http://www.ndsu.edu/bisonconnection/connect/verify/.

 3. Please remember that you must possess a valid visa and passport to return to the U.S. When you are returning, you must obtain your electronic I-94 number after your entry.

-**Please note that between April and May 2013, the I-94 "card" is no longer in paper format and instead has become an automated electronic process for air travel.
+- Please note that between April and May 2013, the I-94 "card" became an automated electronic process for air travel.
 After April 2013, a log of your entry information will be available on a website managed by Customs and Border Protection: http://www.cpb.gov/i94.

 Immigration Forms and Resources for F-1 students